caseypaquola/CortPro/docs/pages/whattoexpect.rst

 Quantifying Shape with Central Moments
 ---------------------------------------

-To move from visual inspection to statistical analysis, CortPro surmises the shape of these profiles using **central moments**.
+To move from visual inspection to statistical analysis, CortPro surmises the shape of these profiles using **central moments** (*MPmoments.csv).
 This technique is inspired by classical histology work (`Schleicher, et al., 1999 <https://pubmed.ncbi.nlm.nih.gov/9918738/>`_) and provides a mathematical summary of the distribution of signal across depths.
 For a primer on the math, see the `Wikipedia entry on central moments <https://en.wikipedia.org/wiki/Central_moment>`_.

 When projecting these moments onto the cortical surface, we observe specific spatial patterns: